jkulvich/COTLTracker/readme.md

 1. **Download** one of these **prebuilt binary** app for your PC OS.
 2. **Download an archive** with musical tracks for player and unpack it near the app.

+> Installation folder does not matter.
+You can drop prebuilt binary and tracks folder in any folder.

 ## :computer::arrow_forward: Run it
 1. **Run a terminal** on your PC.
 If you're a Windows user, just press RMB when Shift pressed and select "Open command window here".
 You _should be in same directory_ where the app located.
 2. **Execute next command**: `player --test` when the game running on your phone. _Don't forget take a musical instrument in your hands!_